 Growing up, Nick was very good at half-committing to artistic ventures.
 He dabbled in fine art, music and theater.
 While at UCLA, he majored in psychology, but spent most of his time working for the school’s closed-circuit TV station, where he wrote and directed segments for a weekly sketch comedy show.

 Upon graduating, he landed a job assisting New Line executive Joe Fineman, who had just gone ‘independent.’
 Nick worked as his post-production coordinator for such films as Little Miss Sunshine, Alpha Dog, and Pan’s Labyrinth.

-He then attended USC’s renowned School of Cinematic Arts, where he earned his MFA in Directing and Editing.
+He then attended USC’s renowned School of Cinematic Arts, where he earned his MFA.
 He directed a number of short films, music videos and commercials, which played at festivals across the country.
-Nick wrote and co-directed “One Million Strong,” an artful PSA for the Love/Avon Army of Women, benefiting breast cancer research and featuring Susan Sarandon.
+Nick produced and co-directed One Million Strong, an artful PSA for the Love/Avon Army of Women, benefiting breast cancer research and featuring Susan Sarandon.
 This aired nationally and earned him the Panavision New Filmmaker Award.